 While resuming drug use as a means to relief ketamine withdrawal discomfort may seem harmless enough, this practice sets the addiction cycle in motion.
 With each successive withdrawal episode, it becomes that much harder to maintain any sense of control over your drug use.
 Once ketamine addiction takes hold, the brain’s “need” for the drug takes over in full force.

-If you suspect you or someone you know may be struggling with ketamine withdrawal effects and need help finding treatment that meets your needs, please feel free to call our toll-free helpline at 800-601-3889 to speak with one of our addictions specialist.
+If you suspect you or someone you know may be struggling with ketamine withdrawal effects and need help finding treatment that meets your needs, please feel free to call our toll-free helpline at 800-601-3889 (Who Answers?) to speak with one of our addictions specialist.